maxmacdon/The-Truth-About-Twitter/README.md

 Data mining and machine learning algorithms used to create models that can accurately predict whether a Twitter account is real or not.
+This is ran via IDE or command line by running data_mining_menu.py within the virtual environment.

 Datasets used are too large to upload and as such can be found at their source: https://botometer.iuni.iu.edu/bot-repository/datasets.html